sagidana/fork/README.md

 - `=` operator

+- FIX: on search, the prompt isn't draw smoothly as we write more and more characters
 - BUG: difflib is extremely slow or maybe even freezes
     - try to comment/indent all lines of a large file
 - BUG: tab._adjust_sizes() corner case: